Bachelor of Arts (B.A.)Program Website

+WVU Tech’s Psychology program has small classes that strongly encourage student-professor interaction.
+WVU Tech is one of only two schools in the state with a full behavioral laboratory, giving students true hands-on experience.
 Students begin by taking traditional courses that teach the science and ethics of psychology and introduce the critical concepts, theories and problems of the field.
-They later take a behavioral course designed to implement what they have learned in the full behavioral laboratory.
+Then they take a behavioral course designed to implement what they have learned in the full behavioral laboratory.

-Assistant professor Dr. Hall's areas of expertise are in social development, psychological assessment and quantitative analysis.
+Professor Dr. Hall's areas of expertise are in social development, psychological assessment and quantitative analysis.
 Dr. Hall is an expert in helping students learn how to construct, implement and evaluate psychological tests for use in research, program evaluation and clinical settings.
 Her students also learn how disorders common in West Virginia and Appalachia are diagnosed and treated with both child and adult populations, including addictions, intellectual disabilities and personality disorders.

 Graduates of the psychology program are prepared for a varied set of career paths that all have at their core the skills of effectively changing and managing behavior.
 These paths may be in the fields of mental health, business, social work, education, behavioral medicine/psychiatry and child care, to name a few.
 Graduates are prepared to work with a variety of clinical populations in community, hospital, educational and institutional settings.

 have been admitted into medical schools and into masters and doctoral programs

 Our graduates are putting their skills to work as: